 - Visit MDRT’s YouTube channel to hear about some of the books that made an impact on MDRT members.

 - Watch Isaac Lidsky’s 2020 EDGE presentation “Learning to recognize the subjectivity of what you see.”
-(MDRT members only)
+(MDRT member exclusive)